-11. A reporting entity's analysis for P3s would be expected to should include a review of contractual agreements, guarantees, insurance, and indemnification strategies, along with private partner debt and equity.
+private partner debt and equity.
 What specific risks within these agreements might give rise to conclusive and suggestive risk characteristics described in paragraphs 20-21 in SFFAS 49 when considering the need for disclosures?

-12. By nature, P3s are a form of investment that may also contain debt and equity funding and transfer or share various forms of risk among the P3 partners.
-Reporting entity management would be expected to should evaluate the structure of each arrangement or transaction, along with the risk/reward composition from each P3 relationship.
+- 12. By nature, P3s are a form of investment that may also contain debt and equity funding and transfer or share various forms of risk among the P3 partners.
+Reporting entity management would be expected to evaluate the structure of each arrangement or transaction, along with the risk/reward composition from each P3 relationship.
 The various forms of inherent risks identified by entity management could give rise to conclusive and/or suggestive risk characteristics requiring disclosure.
-Those inherent risks entities might evaluate include the following:
+Those inherent risks entities might evaluate include the following: - a.

-- a.
 Risks the entity or federal government as a whole may have to absorb as part or all of the project's private debt. - b.
 Risks the entity will not achieve expected returns on its investments in limited partnerships. - c.
 Risks from the transfer of government assets (including intellectual property) into private hands for extended periods of time. - d.
 Risks that the financial costs of the public purpose or public value will not be fulfilled or achieved. - e.
-Risks that accompany the benefits of a P3 and risks that may not be distributed equitably across generations. - 13.
+Risks that accompany the benefits of a P3. - f.
+Risks that may not be distributed equitably across generations. - 13.
 Accordingly, entities would be expected to evaluate the inherent risks in their P3 arrangements or transactions and their risk/reward composition when ascertaining contractual risks of loss.